 First, though, let's take a minute to reflect on what NOT to drink when cramps hit.
-Dairy, it turns out, is not much of a salve, thanks to its high levels of arachidonic acid, which can actually trigger cramps, no thanks.
-Skip milk, or substitute for soy instead.
+Dairy, it turns out, is not much of a salve, thanks to its high levels of arachidonic acid, which can actuallytrigger cramps (no, thanks).
+Skip milk, or substitute for a non-dairy alternative instead.
 Carbonated drinks and too much caffeine can also screw with your system, so limit your soda and coffee intake or stay away entirely if you can.
 And, sadly, alcohol is also not recommended during your time of the month, not just because it prolongs cramps (which it does, since it lowers magnesium levels) but also because it can increase your estrogen and testosterone levels and make you irregular, which in the long run, can also make your cramps worse.
-So #blessed to be a woman.
+So #blessed to have a uterus.

 But it's not all bad!
 Teas and other warm liquids help soothe the pain, as do green drinks, smoothies, and most importantly, water.
 Here's what to turn to when the aches kick in, and note that if you're looking for a cramp-busting snack to pair with your drink, we've got you covered.